openmcp-project/landscaper-service/docs/README.md

 <!--
-SPDX-FileCopyrightText: 2022 "SAP SE or an SAP affiliate company and Gardener contributors"
+SPDX-FileCopyrightText: 2022 "SAP SE or an SAP affiliate company and openmcp-project contributors"

 SPDX-License-Identifier: Apache-2.0
 -->